guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-3.md

   <em>The graveyard</em>
 </div>

 I agreed with what Cesar was saying.
 The village had it's right to exist in the manner that it wished to.
 Modernization would bring about many changes for sure but adopting those changes was a choice of the natives.
 It should not be forced on them.
-This strong hold on the traditional way of life was probably the reason that [Zapatistas](TODO) were so firmly rooted in Chiapas.
-They were a bit like Naxalites in India (TODO), only much less political and much more supported by the local communities.
+This strong hold on the traditional way of life was probably the reason that [Zapatistas](https://en.wikipedia.org/wiki/Zapatista_Army_of_National_Liberation) were so firmly rooted in Chiapas.
+They were a bit like [Naxalites](https://en.wikipedia.org/wiki/Naxalite) in India, only much more supported by the local communities and much more effective.

 <div class="postimg">
   <div class="grid">